Quick answer

 Kraków's property market divides into distinct zones with significantly different price levels and buyer profiles.

-Stare Miasto (Old Town) and Kazimierz: The highest price per square metre in Kraków — PLN 15,000–25,000/m² for renovated apartments.
+Stare Miasto (Old Town) and Kazimierz: The highest price per square metre in Kraków — significant costs–25,000/m² for renovated apartments.
 Strong rental demand from tourism and the professional expat market.
 Limited supply of apartments in historic buildings.
 Primarily attractive as investments or for buyers seeking central living with high rental yield potential.

 Krowodrza, Bronowice, Prądnik Biały: Established residential districts with good tram access to the centre.
-Price range PLN 10,000–14,000/m².
+Price range significant costs–14,000/m².
 Predominantly owner-occupier market.
 Good school access makes these districts popular with families relocating with children.

 Podgórze and Zabłocie: Rapidly developing districts on the south bank of the Vistula.
 Significant new development activity.
 Price range PLN 11,000–16,000/m² for new-build.
 Strong appreciation over the past five years driven by regeneration.
 Attracts both investors and younger buyers priced out of the Old Town.

-Nowa Huta: Kraków's eastern district with the lowest price per square metre — PLN 7,000–10,000/m².
+Nowa Huta: Kraków's eastern district with the lowest price per square metre — significant costs–10,000/m².
 Socialist-era architecture with increasing renovation activity.
 Growing interest from buyers seeking larger apartments at lower prices.
 Longer commute to central Kraków by tram.

 Not certain which steps apply to your property purchase situation?